So, you decided to stop shaving, grow a beard, and make your grooming ritual less of a chore in the morning. You've made a great decision.

 The 2-in-1 Shave Prep & Beard Oil from Barrel and Oak is the perfect oil for men who occasionally shave off all their hard work.
 For the bearded - use like the other oils: put a few drops on your fingertips to warm up, then massage it through your beard for a silky feel accompanied by the masculine scents of cedar and bergamot.
 For babyfaces, massage a few drops into your 5 o'clock shadow to lift the whiskers, then lather your shaving cream over the oil to shave.

 Best Scent-Free Oil

-Not everyone wants their beard to have a fragrance of its own or you don’t want it to compete with your cologne or any other scents riding along with your grooming products.
-The unscented Revitalizing Beard Oil, by the Cremo Company, based on argan and jojoba oils, gives you the shine, moisture, and manageability of other oils, but with absolutely no scent at all.
+Not everyone wants their beard to have a fragrance of its own.
+This may be because of competing scents with cologne or any other faromas riding along with grooming products.
+The unscented Revitalizing Beard Oil, by the Cremo Company, is based on argan and jojoba oils.
+It gives you the shine, moisture, and manageability of other oils, but with absolutely no scent at all.
 Does a great job without changing your smell.

 Best Recommended Pre-Made Beard Oils